(Note: These tutorials are meant to provide illustrative examples of how to

 The basic outline of this tutorial is as follows:

-- Preparing the PDB file for use with AMBER
+- Preparing the Protein Data Bank (PDB) file for use with AMBER

 - Computing partial charges and atom types of the custom residue